 Concord

-Concord (est. 130,000 — U.S. Census Bureau, 2023 ACS) is Contra Costa County's largest city and a central East Bay hub.
-Concord has a diverse demographic profile and a mix of longtime working-class residents and Bay Area in-migrants.
-The Walnut Creek courthouse — covering central Contra Costa including Concord — handles civil and family matters; criminal matters may route through Martinez or Walnut Creek depending on the case type.
+Concord (est. pop.
+130,000 — U.S. Census Bureau, 2023 ACS) is the county's largest city and a central East Bay hub with a diverse demographic profile.
+Concord has a mix of longtime working-class residents and Bay Area in-migrants.
+The Walnut Creek courthouse handles civil and family matters for central Contra Costa including Concord.

-Walnut Creek and Lamorinda
+Walnut Creek

 Common search scenarios

-Searching by city in Contra Costa County
+Searching by name and city in Contra Costa County

-Checking court records
+Checking Contra Costa County court records

 Start Here: Enter Any Name To View Records